Bruce Springsteen: 2008–2011: Political involvement, Super Bowl XLIII, and Kennedy Center Honors

-Federici returned to the stage on March 20, 2008, for a Springsteen and E Street Band performance in Indianapolis.
-On April 17, 2008, Federici died of cancer.

 Springsteen supported Barack Obama's 2008 presidential campaign.
 He gave solo acoustic performances in support of Obama's campaign throughout 2008, culminating with a November 2 rally at which he debuted the song "Working on a Dream" in a duet with Scialfa.
 Following Obama's electoral victory on November 4, Springsteen's song "The Rising" was the first song played over the loudspeakers after Obama's victory speech in Chicago's Grant Park.
 Springsteen was the musical opener for the Obama Inaugural Celebration on January 18, 2009, which was attended by over 400,000 people.
 He performed "The Rising" with an all-female choir.
 Later he performed Woody Guthrie's "This Land Is Your Land" with Pete Seeger.

 On January 11, 2009, Springsteen won the Golden Globe Award for Best Song for "The Wrestler", from the Darren Aronofsky film by the same name.
 After receiving a heartfelt letter from lead actor Mickey Rourke, Springsteen supplied the song for the film for free.

 Springsteen performed at the halftime show at Super Bowl XLIII on February 1, 2009, agreeing to perform after having declined on prior occasions.
-A few days before the game, Springsteen gave a rare press conference at which he promised a "twelve-minute party."
+A few days before the game, Springsteen gave a rare press conference at which he promised a "twelve-minute party".
 It has been reported that this press conference was Springsteen's first press conference in more than 25 years.
 His 12-minute 45-second set, with the E Street Band and the Miami Horns, included abbreviated renditions of "Tenth Avenue Freeze-Out", "Born to Run", "Working on a Dream", and "Glory Days", the latter complete with football references in place of the original baseball-themed lyrics.
 The set of appearances and promotional activities led Springsteen to say, "This has probably been the busiest month of my life."